7k U.S. State Label Coin Series

 Kentucky!
 Home of the Kentucky Derby, the world’s longest cave system, the aptly-named Mammoth Cave National Park, and the longest navigable waterway in the contiguous United States.
 Not to mention bourbon, moonshine, coal, bluegrass music, Louisville Slugger baseball bats, and Kentucky Fried Chicken.
 “The Bluegrass State” got its nickname from the Kentucky bluegrass that is found in many of its pastures and that supports the thoroughbred horse industry the state is known for.

-Connecticut State Label American Silver Eagle - Coming Soon
+Connecticut State Label American Silver Eagle - Currently Sending

 State 31 of 50